 4. In a clean mixing bowl, beat the cream, orange liqueur, and vanilla extract in a clean mixing bowl until soft peaks form.
 Gently fold the egg whites into the cream until no traces are visible.
 Gently fold the almonds into the egg whites until evenly distributed.
 Spoon into the prepared loaf pan and smooth the top.
 Cover tightly with plastic.
 Freeze at least 8 hours or overnight.

 Prepare the figs:

-Bring all of the ingredients except the figs to a boil in a heavy medium saucepan over medium-high heat.
-Reduce heat to medium and boil until liquid is reduced by half.
+Bring all of the compote ingredients, except the figs, to a boil in a heavy medium saucepan over medium-high heat.
+Reduce the heat to medium and boil until the liquid reduces by half.
 Strain the liquid and return to the saucepan.
-Add the figs and toss to coat and submerge.
-Simmer over medium-low heat for 10 minutes.
+Add the figs and simmer, partially covered, over medium-low heat until soft, 15 to 20 minutes.
 Remove and cool completely in the liquid.
 (Figs may be prepared up to 1 day in advance.
 Refrigerate until use.
-Allow to come to room temperature before serving).
+Bring to room temperature to serve.)